adrien-legros/fedora-detection/README.md

 - A OpenShift Container Platform cluster with a node containing a Nvidia GPU.
 GPU is optionnal
 - A Single Node Openshift (SNO) on an ARM architecture to build container images with the embeded model
-- Microshift for the edge container orchestration platform
+- Microshift as the edge container orchestration platform

-### The Openshift cluster
+### The OpenShift Container Platform (OCP) cluster

 #### Prerequisites

 - An OpenShift Container Platform cluster 4.12 or greater
-- (Optionnal) A node with a GPU is available.
+- (Optional) A node with a GPU is available.
 A [machineset example](./cluster/config/machineset.yaml) is available if your cluster if running on AWS.
 You can run this demo without it.

 #### Customization

 Adapt [this pipeline manifest](./cluster/instances/pipelines/training/pipeline.yaml) to fit your environement.
 Search for the keyword `CHANGEME`.
-Adapt [the git webhooks](./cluster/instances/gitea/custom/scripts.yaml) so that the container build on your arm cluster is automatically trigger on the pull request approval.
+Adapt [the git webhook](./cluster/instances/gitea/custom/scripts.yaml) so that the container build on your arm cluster is automatically trigger on the pull request approval.
 Search for the keyword `CHANGEME`.
 You will need the domain of the SNO cluster but you can change it later.

 #### Run